 ATC understands that customers expect service regardless of disruptions caused by factors outside of our control.
 Examples include but are not limited to catastrophic weather, major road accidents and heightened security levels or police operations.

-To mitigate business interruption risks, ATC has a Crisis Management Plan for incidents caused by interruptions to power, IT systems failure or communication failures.
-ATC provide the following contingencies for Crisis Management / Disaster Recovery Planning to ensure minimal client impact.
+To mitigate business interruption risks, ATC has a Crisis Management Plan for incidents caused by interruptions to power, IT systems failure, or communication failures.
+ATC provides the following contingencies for Crisis Management and Disaster Recovery Planning to ensure minimal client impact.